fanneiOZ/go-tamboon/README.md

 A CLI application for processing encrypted donation records in bulk.
 Written in Go — with care, curiosity, and a focus on clean architecture.

+> This is the final Go implementation of
+> the [ไปทำบุญ Challenge](https://github.com/opn-ooo/challenges/tree/master/challenge-go), thoughtfully structured and
+> built from the ground up — inspired by an earlier [Node.js prototype](https://github.com/fanneiOZ/go-tamboon-at-node)
+> used to validate the domain model and architecture.

 ---

 ## 🧠 Project Overview